Total Knee Replacement Surgery: Conventional, Surgical & Robotic Options

 Robotic-Assisted Knee Replacement

-What patients commonly notice after robotic surgery:
+What many patients notice afterward:

 • Smoother bending

-• More balanced walking
+• More balanced feel when walking

 • Less soft-tissue irritation